• Cert++

 Platform Sharing and Visibility Architect

 The Salesforce Certified Platform Sharing and Visibility Architect credential is the most technically demanding of the four domain architect exams.
 It tests your ability to design a data access model that satisfies multiple constraints simultaneously -- who sees what, how access propagates, and what happens at scale.
-If you have passed the Platform Administrator exam, you already know the building blocks.
 This credential asks you to stack them into architectures that are correct, scalable, and testable.
 Expect scenario questions that require you to reason about the cumulative effect of org-wide defaults, role hierarchies, sharing rules, Apex managed sharing, and external user licenses all at once.

 Core Resources